HardikHajela/Buy-N-Borrow/readme.md

 Sprint3:

-Note: Per our progess acorss SPrints, Dr. Yacoub assigned us the User Stories.
+Note: Per our progess acorss Sprints, Dr. Yacoub assigned us the User Stories accordingly.
+A sprint's length was 2 weeks.

 Final Grade we Recieved for the Project: 115/110 (Including Bonus recieved!)